The Benefits and Power of Assisted Natural Regeneration

 Helping Nature Regrow: A Win for Climate and Biodiversity

 Assisted natural regeneration encompasses a wide range of activities that aim to accelerate, enrich or encourage the natural regeneration of forests.
-It’s a highly flexible approach that can help people achieve a wide range of objectives: from restoring the buffer zones around protected areas to creating biological corridors where birds and mammals can freely roam, and diverse secondary forests where a mixture of commercial and native tree species are grown and harvested sustainably.
+It’s a highly flexible approach that can help people achieve a wide range of objectives: from restoring the buffer zones around protected areas to creating biological corridors where birds and mammals can freely roam, and diverse secondary forests where a mixture of commercial and native tree species are grown and harvested sustainably to benefit local communities.

 Most importantly, assisted natural regeneration can help countries achieve their national climate, biodiversity and restoration commitments while providing recreational value, clean water and economic opportunities from the medicinal, construction, food and crafts products that come from regrown forests.